 The success at Anfield led to Barrie deciding to take the scheme to the next level by asking organisations and individuals throughout the UK to consider donating an executive box for at least one event per season.
 Often boxes are left empty at events and this has provided Barrie with fantastic opportunities to fill these boxes with deserving children.

 Barrie has inspired many Premier League football clubs, rugby league, rugby union, tennis, Formula One, cricket, The Jockey Club and Farnborough Airshow venues to donate their executive boxes at least once per year.
 Along with major entertainment venues such as Wembley, O2 Arena and the Royal Albert Hall, another 150 individual companies and businesses have all come on board to support Box4Kids.
-Up to date Barrie has provided VIP experiences for over 10,000 seriously ill children and their families.
+Up to date Barrie has provided VIP experiences for nearly 10,000 seriously ill children and their families.

 These VIP days out provide quality time for each child and a guest away from the day to day challenges they face with their illnesses.
 Sadly many of the children have now passed away, however their families often write to Barrie to say how the event was the best day of their child’s life and one which the family will never forget.